 October is a magical month in France.
-The autumn colors are at their best and the often warm weather allows glorious days walking outdoors.
-The grape harvest season is in full swing in France's wine regions, and the French love of festivals continues with a host of events to enjoy.
+The autumn colors are at their best and the frequently warm weather brings glorious days for walking outdoors.
+Also, the grape harvest season is in full swing in France's wine regions, and the country's love of festivals continues with a host of events to enjoy.
 Many attractions are open but without the crowds of summer, and hotels tend to offer low shoulder-season rates.
 In the evenings, you can sit in front of a crackling open fire sipping a glass of wine and watching the sunset.

 France Weather in October

-During October the weather in France can be very variable, although temperatures average above 50 degrees Fahrenheit (10 degrees Celsius).
+During October the weather in France can be variable, although temperatures average above 50 degrees Fahrenheit (10 degrees Celsius).
 Most days are sunny, but about 12 days a month get rain or light showers.

 |Average High Temperature||Average Low Temperature||Average Rainy Days|